luncher-project/build-luncher-BE/README.md

 # Errors
-all errors are return in the form of an object with a message key and note on the specific issue.
+all errors are returned in the form of an object with a message key and a note on the specific issue.

 ### Response
 ```